HarryShomer/kgpy/README.md

 ### TODO:

-1. Negative Sampling // Refactor?
+1. Negative Sampling loss (for RotatE)
-2. Create custom classes for loss functions // loss.py
+2. 1-N scoring (see ConvE)
-3. Implement other baseline methods (e.g. ConvE)
+3. Implement other KGEs
 4. Better documentation
+5. Convert evaluation to class and feed device

 ### Data